Prompt Rules

 Additional configuration:

-- Similarity threshold - Make the detector more sensitive by lowering the similarity threshold or increase it to require higher confidence for a detection.
-Drag the slider to adjust the threshold to the desired level.
+- Similarity threshold - Lower the threshold to increase sensitivity, or raise it to require higher confidence for a detection.
+Drag the slider to adjust.

 Confidential and PII Entity

-Detect personally identifiable information (PII) and other confidential data, such as Email Address, US Social Security Number, Credit Card, etc.
+Detect personally identifiable information (PII) and other confidential data, such as Email Address, US Social Security Number, and Credit Card.

 You can add individual rules for each supported data type, as described in Detectors with multiple rules, and apply an action to each rule: